 Codes (i.e., error correcting codes) and proofs (i.e., automatically verifiable proofs) are fundamental to computer science as well as to related disciplines such as mathematics and computer engineering.
 Redundancy is inherent to error-correcting codes, whereas testing validity is inherent to proofs.
 In this survey we also consider less traditional combinations such as testing validity of codewords and the use of proofs that contain redundancy.
-The reader may wonder why we explore these non-traditional possibilities, and the answer is that they offer various advantages (as will be elaborated next).
+The reader may wonder why we explore these nontraditional possibilities, and the answer is that they offer various advantages (as will be elaborated next).

 Testing the validity of codewords is natural in settings in which one may want to take an action in case the codeword is corrupted.
 For example, when storing data in an error correcting format, one may want to recover the data and re-encode it whenever one finds that the current encoding is corrupted.
-Doing so may allow to maintain the data integrity over eternity, although the encoded bits may all get corrupted in the course of time.
+Doing so may allow to maintain the data integrity over eternity, when encoded bits do get corrupted in the course of time.
 Of course, one can use the error-correcting decoding procedure associated with the code in order to check whether the current encoding is corrupted, but the question is whether one can check (or just approximately check) this property much faster.

 Loosely speaking, locally testable codes are error correcting codes that allow for a super-fast testing of whether or not a give string is a valid codeword.
-In particular, the tester works in sub-linear time and reads very few of the bits of the tested object.
-Needless to say, the answer provided by such a tester can only be approximately correct, but this would suffice in many applications (including the one outlined above).
+In particular, the tester works in sublinear time and reads very few of the bits of the tested object.
+Needless to say, the answer provided by such a tester can only be approximately correct, but this would suffice in many applications (including the one sketched above).

 Similarly, locally testable proofs are proofs that allow for a super-fast probabilistic verification.
 Again, the tester works in sub-linear time and reads very few of the bits of the tested object.
-The tester's (a.k.a. verifier's) verdict is only correct with high probability, but this may suffice for many applications, where the assertion is rather mundane but of great practical importance.
-In particular, it suffices in applications in which proofs are used for establishing the correctness of specific computations of practical interest.
+The tester's (aka verifier's) verdict is only correct with high probability, but this may suffice for many applications.
+In particular, it suffices in applications where proofs refer to the correctness of a specific computation of practical interest (rather than referring to Fermat's Theorem).
 Lastly, we comment that such locally testable proofs must be redundant (or else there would be no chance for verifying them based on inspecting only a small portion of them).